S. Rajaratnam: Death and legacy

-"We are sorry that he has left the Earth."
+Rajaratnam died on 22 February 2006 of heart failure at his residence at Chancery Lane in Bukit Timah.

 Honours and legacy

-In 1990, Rajaratnam was awarded the Order of Temasek (First Class, now known as High Distinction), Singapore's highest civilian honour and second overall after the Star of Temasek.

-In recognition of his contributions as one of the nation's founding fathers, Rajaratnam was accorded a state funeral at the Esplanade – Theatres on the Bay on 25 February 2006, a few days after his passing.
-The coffin was carried from Parliament House to the Esplanade at 1:30pm on a ceremonial gun carriage, past the historic Civic District.
-The service was attended by President S. R. Nathan, Cabinet ministers, Members of Parliament and other invited guests.

-The Institute for Defence and Strategic Studies (IDSS) at the Nanyang Technological University was renamed S. Rajaratnam School of International Studies in recognition of Rajaratnam's contributions to Singapore's foreign and diplomatic policy.
-In memory of Rajaratnam, the then-unnamed newly constructed seven-storey building in Raffles Institution, his alma mater, was christened as the S. Rajaratnam Block.

 Launched on 21 October 2014, the S$100-million S. Rajaratnam Endowment was set up by Temasek Holdings to support programmes that foster international and regional cooperation.
 Its chairman, Wong Kan Seng, said that the values that Rajaratnam stood for as Singapore's first Foreign Minister are even more relevant today.

 Film appearances

 Rajaratnam is a central character in Two Meetings and a Funeral, a film about the Nonaligned Movement by Naeem Mohaiemen.
 Rajaratnam's call for developing economies to become technology sufficient, rather than depending on the technology of the west is featured in the film.

 Books on S. Rajaratnam

 Former Singapore Parliamentarian Irene Ng authored two books on Rajaratnam, The Singapore Lion in 2010 and The Lion's Roar in 2024.